obada-yahya/ServerMonitoringAndNotificationSystem/README.md

 # Server Monitoring and Notification System

 The **Server Monitoring and Notification System** is a comprehensive solution designed to collect, analyze, and notify users about the performance of their servers.
-The system is divided into three main tasks:
+The system is divided into three main services:

 ## Server Statistics Collection Service